 CSU modules with the Line Code configured for ami mode requires the WAN system or the attached customer equipment ensure pulse density (also known as ones density).
 In z15s mode, the system will monitor the outbound data stream and will place a "1" in the 16th bit position whenever it detects fifteen consecutive zeros.
-Obviously, this can lead to data corruption.
 In the transparent mode (trnsp), the system will pass all incoming data (the DTE must provide 1s density).
 If the Line Code parameter for the CSU is b8zs, the Pulse option will default to trnsp.
 If the WAN link is equipped with a DSX plug-in module, this option will automatically default to n/a.